 Under various stock plans, officers, employees and outside directors may receive grants of restricted stock or options to purchase common stock.
 Grants are made at the discretion of a Committee of the Board of Directors.
-Grants generally vest between two and four years.
+Grants generally vest in four years.

-Options granted under the plans have exercise prices ranging from 85% to 100% of the fair market value of the Company's common stock at the date of grant and may consist of both incentive stock options and nonstatutory stock options under the Internal Revenue Code.
-The terms range from 27 months to 10 years.
+Options granted and outstanding under the plans have an exercise price equal to the fair market value of the Company's common stock at the date of grant, may consist of both incentive stock options and nonstatutory stock options under the Internal Revenue Code, and generally have a term of 10 years.